gettalong/hexapdf/man/man1/hexapdf.1.md

 ## DESCRIPTION

 hexapdf is an application for PDF manipulation.
-It is part of the [hexapdf] library which also allows PDF creation, among other things.
+It is part of the [hexapdf][hexapdf-ws] library which also allows PDF creation, among other things.

 Using the hexapdf application the following tasks can be performed with PDF files: